 1910 North Ola Avenue

-The first of its kind in Tampa when it opens this fall in Tampa’s historic Armature Works building, Astro Ice Cream Co.’s small batch, custom confections is sure to become a destination.
+The first of its kind in Tampa when it opened in Tampa Bay's historic Armature Works building, Astro Ice Cream Co.’s small batch, custom confections become a destination all their own.
 The location won’t have a single freezer on site.
 The secret?
 Each creation will be flash-frozen in liquid nitrogen, which ensures the fat and sugar molecules don’t clump together – making for a smoother and creamier ice cream.

 6701 North Florida Avenue

 Based in Tampa Bay's hipster haven, Seminole Heights, Revolution is not afraid to try new things when it comes to flavors.
 Try some non-traditional combinations like Nutella ice cream with biscoff cookie crumbles and goat cheese habanero ice cream with a raspberry drizzle.There are also vegan options and adult flavors like toffee moonshine.
 They have a handful of rotating, wacky flavors, along with their staples, like “Callie’s Hotcakes.”
 If you have never craved buttered pancake flavored ice cream topped with maple syrup, you will now.